Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 Items purchased for donation to any other charity may not be zero-rated under this relief, even if the charity is an eligible body that would benefit from relief if it purchased the goods or services itself.

-7.1 Goods purchased from outside the EC
+7.1 Goods purchased from outside the UK

-VAT relief also applies when goods are imported from outside the EC.
+VAT relief also applies when goods are imported from outside the UK.
 This means that where all the conditions in paragraph 2.1 are met, no VAT will be charged on the importation of qualifying goods.
 In order for relief to apply, importers should lodge the relevant declaration of eligibility (see paragraph 8.2) with us at the point of importation.

 7.3 Goods sold to eligible bodies based outside the UK